-During the reporting period, the Company entered into transactions with related parties.
-Those transactions and related balances are presented below.
-Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
-All transactions between related parties are priced on an arm's length basis.
+The parties are considered related when one party has the possibility to control the other one or have significant influence over the other party in making financial and operating decisions.
 The related parties of the Company with transactions in 2016 and 2015 are the following:

-- UAB BOF Europa Holding (the sole shareholder of the Company). - Baltic Property Trust Secura A/S (previous controlling shareholder).
-The Company received a loan in 2014 and paid interest to this company. - Northern Horizon Capital A/S (management service provider).
-The Company purchased management services from this company from 1 January 2011 until 2 March 2015. - UAB BPT Real Estate (service provider of asset management and accounting).
-The Company hires asset management services from this company from 2 March 2015.
+- Baltic Horizon Fund (the sole shareholder of the Company) - UAB BOF Europa Holding (the sole shareholder of the Company until the reorganisation date of 22 November 2016.
+The Company had dividends payable. - Baltic Property Trust Secura A/S (previous controlling shareholder).
+The Company received a loan in 2014 and paid interest to this company (Notes 9 and 11). - Northern Horizon Capital A/S (management service provider).
+The Company purchased management services from this company from 1 January 2011 until 2 March 2015 (Notes 11, 15 and 16). - UAB BPT Real Estate (service provider of asset management and accounting).
+The Company hires asset management services from this company from 2 march 2015 (Note 15).

-The Company's transactions with related parties during the 6 months period ended 30 June 2016 and 2015 were the following:
+The Company's transactions with related parties in 2016 and balances as at 31 December 2016 were the following: